riversideresearch/hammer/README.md

 Hammer is written in C and provides a packrat parsing backend.

-Hammer currently builds under Linux, OS X, and Windows.
+Hammer currently builds under Linux and other Unix-like systems.

 ## Features